KIDCO PEAPOD TRAVEL BED REVIEW: TRAVELING WITH AN INFANT OR TODDLER

 The mistake that we made is not using the Peapod soon enough.
 We purchased it and threw it in the closet for several months (big mistake).
 It would have been smart to start sleep training him in the travel bed before he became a busybody.

-He slept in his crib at night and it would have been a good idea to get him used to sleep in it in his crib (hindsight is 20/20).
+He slept in his crib at night and it would have been a good idea to get him used to sleeping in it in his crib (hindsight is 20/20).
 Since we made it harder on ourselves, we are transitioning him to sleeping full-time in his Peapod travel bed.

 To get him used to the bed we would go inside and play with him.
 As you can see it is a little too small for me.
 We did this for almost 2 weeks and he eventually would go inside with his toys to play by himself.

-I must admit we are still working through sleeping through the night in his Peapod, but we are making progress.
+I must admit we are still working on sleeping through the night in his Peapod, but we are making progress.
 It is unzipped at night in the event something is wrong, and he wants to get out to come to our bed.

 He sucks us in with his cuteness, so he ends up in our bed 4/5 times.
 We have committed to buckling down and not giving in starting this weekend.
 I love my child, but I do not love sleeping with him.